Installation

 Requirements

-Before creating your first spark project, you should ensure that your local machine has:
+Before creating your first Spark project, you should ensure that your local machine has:

-• .NET 7 - You can find the download here.
+• .NET 8+ - You can find the download here.

 • Node and Npm - You can find the download here

-Once you have the .NET 7 SDK installed, you will also need Entity Framework Core tools.
+Once you have the .NET 8 SDK installed, you will also need Entity Framework Core tools.
 This can be installed with a simple dotnet command in your terminal:

 dotnet tool install --global dotnet-ef